belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 **Grapher line tools**

+Use these tools to manage the current parameter line on grapher.

-* Floppy disk - Save current line parameters to the disk.
+* Floppy disk - Save the current line parameters to the disk.
-* Folder - Load current line parameters from disk.
+* Folder - Load the current line parameters from disk.
-* Arrow - Reinitialize current line parameters.
+* Arrow - Reinitialize the current line parameters.
-* Eye - Show/Hide current line on grapher.
+* Eye - Show/Hide the current line on grapher.

 .. image:: /images/GrapherMouseBindings.png
    :align: left

 **Grapher's mouse bindings**

+This is the list of possible mouse interactions with the grapher.

 * Arrow - Use pointer tool (shortcut = "v")
     - Click and drag line to move it horizontally.
     - Double-click on line to toggle between curved and straight segments.